nebularg/linter-lua-findglobals/README.md

 Due to the way that `luac` works, global variables will only be highlighted while there is not an error found in the file.

 ## Installation
-Before using this package, you must ensure that you have the linter package and `luac` installed on your system.
-If `luac` is not available on your system path, you will need to set the path in settings:
+Before using this package, you must ensure that you have `luac` or `luajit` installed on your system.
+If the program is not available on your system path, you will need to set the path in settings:

 File -> Settings -> Packages -> Linter Lua Findglobals -> **Luac**